Whale Trail (New Zealand): History

 The Marlborough Kaikōura Trail Trust was formed in 2017 to develop plans for a trail between Picton and Kaikōura.

-In 2019, the project received NZ $322,000 from the New Zealand Government's Provincial Growth Fund for investigation of route options.
+In 2019, the project received $322,000 from the New Zealand Government's Provincial Growth Fund for investigation of route options.
 A further $18m of funding was provided in 2020 by the Government's Regional Economic Development and Investment Unit.
 It was forecast that on completion, 43,000 people would use the trail each year, with around 7,000 international tourists.

 In 2021, there was public controversy about the choice of route through the small settlement of Tuamarina, between Picton and Blenheim.
 Local residents were concerned about safety, and possible unruly behaviour by cyclists.
 In 2022, a clip-on structure was added to the State Highway 1 bridge over the Wairau River, to provide a safer crossing for cyclists and walkers on the section between Picton and Blenheim.
 A 33 km section of the trail between Blenheim and Seddon was opened in 2023.
 This section of trail passes across the historic Awatere road/rail bridge, originally opened in 1902 and decommissioned for road traffic in 2008.
 The former single-lane vehicle deck below the rail deck was restored and re-opened for cyclists and walkers in December 2023.

-In 2024, work began on the construction of a 13 km section from Kaikōura northwards to Hāpuku.
+In 2024, work began on the construction of a 13 km section from Kaikōura northwards to Hāpuku, based on upgrades to existing cycle routes including part of the Kaikōura Trail.
+By June, upgrades were completed to 3.3 km of existing trail from the centre of Kaikōura north to Middle Creek, and the Kaikōura District Council had committed funding to complete the upgrade of the 13 km section to Hāpuku.
+Community groups and businesses in Kaikōura provided funds for three cycle bridges to be built on a 2 km section of the trail, north of Kaikōura, enabling the full 13 km route from Kaikōura to Hāpuku to be completely separated from roadways.
+Work on the Kaikōura to Hāpuku section was expected to be complete by end 2026.

 As at June 2024, 74 km of the full length of trail from Picton to Kaikōura had been completed.
-At the other end of the trail, in August 2024, organisers expressed frustration that funding was not available for the New Zealand Transport Agency to complete a 1.7 km section from Picton up to The Elevation.
+At the northern end of the trail, in August 2024, organisers expressed frustration that funding was not available for the New Zealand Transport Agency to complete a 1.7 km section from Picton up to The Elevation.

 The 39 km Flaxbourne section of the trail between Seddon and Ward was completed in April 2025.

+As of September 2026 around 157 km of trail had been constructed, representing 94% of the 167 km of trail build that had been contracted with the Ministry for Business, Innovation and Employment.
+The Clarence to Hāpuku section was unfunded, but negotiations about route options were proceeding with Te Rūnanga o Kaikōura and the Crown.